turi-code/userguide/deployment/pred-experimentation.md

 ps.apply_changes()
 ```

 This endpoint will now serve models 'sim_model' for 90% of requests, and 'fact_model' for 10% of requests.
 (This example assumes you have deployed both models with these names before, as outlined above.)
+For more information about experimentation policies, see below.

 The URL schema is no different from serving a single model: